lVLADl/mvc-simple/README.md

 # mvc-simple
 Based on the ideas of the others packages such as Laravel, Yii, Symfony, but highly simplified.
 Covers only basic things that mvc could provide.

+# Ideas which will/already implemented
+- ORM: 97%
+- Admin-panel:
+    - Register specific model to the admin.php, it will be displayed on the admin-panel
+    - (At least at the beginning): simple, without the support of any custom's plugins

 #### Used technologies:
 <ul>
     <li>Back-end